dsp56300/dsp56300/README.md

 ### Development

-Please not that this project is a generic DSP emulator and outputs nothing but a static library after building.
+Please note that this project is a generic DSP emulator and outputs nothing but a static library after building.
 To use it, you need to create a project on your own, which can be a command line app, a VST plugin or whatever and instantiate the DSP class and feed data into it.

 Minimal example:
 ```c++